 During BPR, the following actions were taken for each functional area:

 - Document future-state workflows using best practices to standardize where possible

 - Determine changes necessary to implement future-state processes

 - Identify and quantify future-state efficiencies, reduced risk and opportunities for improvement

-The approach to shape these future-state processes started with a higher-ed best practice, and followed with a series of sessions involving input from broader representative groups, culminating with a workshop.
-As an output of the process redesign work, the HR/P team is now focused on finalizing a detailed plan -- or BPR roadmap -- that will scope, prioritize, and sequence the work to be done to implement the new processes identified through this comprehensive process.
+The approach to shape these future-state processes started with a higher-ed best practice, and followed with a series of sessions involving input from broader representative groups, culminating with a workshop that all units on campus were invited to participate in.